Cress App Design —

 Persona Case Studies

 After interviewing with hospitals and patients in the recovering process, we were able to condense a persona together which helped us understand and simplify our case.
+Although I wasn't there for the interviews, my team members were able to condense the conversation into mindful actions for our application.

 John is human.